Skip to main content

 A standalone program that monitors:

-• The consistency between the Bitcoin canonical chain and the Bitcoin header chain maintained by Babylon's BTC Light client module.
+• The consistency between the Bitcoin canonical chain and the Bitcoin header chain maintained by the BTC Light client module.

-• The timely inclusion of Babylon's Bitcoin checkpoints information in the Babylon ledger.
+• The timely inclusion of the Bitcoin checkpoints information in the Babylon ledger.

 BTC Staking Monitor